ContactLegalLogin

 Our approach

-The Julius Baer Foundation in particular values non-charitable and productive partnerships that go beyond mere monetary donations.
-This means that the beneficiaries of these initiatives are directly involved in enabling social mobility and that the emphasis is on sharing structural resources that reduce wealth inequality.
+Sensitive to the consequences of a polarised society, the Julius Baer Foundation believes that bringing together individuals, groups and organisations across the wealth spectrum fosters mutual understanding.
+We encourage collaboration and exchange, and we support the development of partnership-based initiatives focused on social mobility and equal opportunities.
+The Foundation in particular values non-charitable and productive partnerships that go beyond mere monetary donations.
+This means that the project participants of these initiatives are directly involved in enabling social mobility and that the emphasis is on sharing structural resources that reduce wealth inequality.

 Wealth Inequality Initiative

-The Julius Baer Foundation aims to convene the leading thinkers and actors on wealth inequality.
+The Julius Baer Foundation aims to convene leading thinkers and actors on wealth inequality.
 In 2021, it created ‘The Wealth Inequality Initiative’, which is designed to raise awareness and to advance the international dialogue on wealth inequality.
 At www.wealth-inequality.net we bring together experts, key players and actors in the field to share their expertise, showcase their projects, and provide a glossary that helps to understand the terms linked to wealth inequality.
-Through a multi-stakeholder approach, we aspire to win broad support for this quest, raise awareness on the issue of wealth inequality, and drive action to reduce it.
+Through a multi-stakeholder approach, we aspire to win broad support for this quest, raising awareness on the issue of wealth inequality, and driving action to reduce it.

 1 Social capital can be understood as the assets, resources and benefits obtained from having networks and social interactions between individuals and groups (Putnam, 1995; Adler & Kwon, 2002; Claridge, 2004; Reyes et al., 2018)